 Below are short explanations and links to a range of * * FREE * * educational content offered by The Office of Rabbi Sacks.
-By browsing this website you will find an ever-growing knowledge bank of original content by Rabbi Sacks including many articles, videos, shiurim and other resources which you can find through your own searching.
+By browsing this website you will find an ever-growing knowledge bank of original content by Rabbi Sacks including many articles, videos, quotes, shiurim, and other resources which you can find through your own searching.
 But if you are looking for more targeted education content, here are a few highlights to get you started!
 If you have a specific request or question you would like to ask us, or if you are looking for something specific, please try the key word search box, or, if you cannot find what you need, please email us here and we will do our best to help you out.
 If you want to subscribe to our free Covenant & Conversation mailing list to receive the weekly parsha essay, audio, and other language options you can do so here, or use the form (here) to join our free education mailing list, and receive the C&C Family Edition one day earlier each week, as well as other news of projects and curriculums useful to educators.

 Each week, Rabbi Sacks writes a commentary essay to the weekly parsha (Torah portion).
 The multi-year series is called Covenant & Conversation because for Rabbi Sacks, this is the essence of what Torah learning is – throughout the ages and for us now.
 The text of Torah is our covenant with God; the interpretation of this text has been the subject of an ongoing conversation that began at Sinai and has never ceased.
 Covenant & Conversation is sponsored by The Wohl Foundation.
 As well as the latest essays, you can also access the Covenant & Conversation archive.